cememir/cememir/README.md

 - 👀 I’m interested in coding,
 - 🌱 I’m currently learning #html, #css and #python.
 - 💞️ I'm looking to collaborate on with of all you.
-- 📫 CemirVifoes on #Youtube.
+- 📫 CemirVideos on #Youtube.

 Son of @muslu